FHA approves Mortgagees (Lenders) as one of the following four types: Supervised, Nonsupervised, Government, or Investing.

 A Nonsupervised Mortgagee is a lending institution that has as its principal activity the lending or investing of funds in real estate mortgages, consumer installment notes or similar advances of credit, the purchase of consumer installment contracts, or from a directly related field.
 A directly related field is something directly related to the lending or investing of funds in real estate Mortgages, not simply actions relating to real estate in general.
 A Nonsupervised Mortgagee may originate, underwrite, close, endorse, service, purchase, hold, or sell FHA-insured mortgages.

 A Government Mortgagee is a federal, state, or municipal governmental agency, a Federal Reserve Bank, a Federal Home Loan Bank, the Federal Home Loan Mortgage Corporation (FHLMC/Freddie Mac), or the Federal National Mortgage Association (FNMA/Fannie Mae).
 A Government Mortgagee may originate, underwrite, close, endorse, service, purchase, hold, or sell FHA-insured mortgages.

 An Investing Mortgagee is an organization that invests funds under its own control.
 An Investing Mortgagee may purchase, hold, or sell FHA-insured Mortgages.
 An Investing Mortgagee may only service FHA-insured Mortgages if it receives prior approval.

 An Investing Mortgagee may not originate, underwrite, or close FHA-insured mortgages in its own name or submit applications for FHA mortgage insurance.

-For additional information see Handbook 4000.1 Section I.A.2. available at https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh
+For additional information see Handbook 4000.1 Section I.A.2 and Glossary available at: https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh